 We all have this bad habit.
 When we should be ‘getting things done’ we sometimes get distracted, lazy, or tired and end up watching Friends for the 79th time.
 And that’s ok, that’s perfectly human, but we all know we could procrastinate a little less.

-Recently one of my favorite Youtubers muchelleb said in a video, “there is nothing productive about beating yourself up for not being productive” and she’s 100% right.
+One of my favorite Youtubers muchelleb said in a video, “there is nothing productive about beating yourself up for not being productive” and she’s 100% right.
 Instead just redirect yourself towards the thing you need to do.

 It can take some experimenting to find the productivity method that works for you, but one of my favorite methods is getting reminders in Google Calendar.
 It sends a reminder to my phone and email and makes me 75% more likely to do the thing I need to do.